 "My Digital Art"

 The world of art has taught me many valuable lessons.
 For one, being different is ok and greatly appreciated in the art world.
 While immersing myself in designing over the years, I discovered some fascinating things about learning differences.
 Some people thrive in traditional classroom settings while others don't - that is ok.
 Since understanding how my mind works processing information it has created a huge sense of relief, reduced anxiety and made me more positive.
 Today, I understand that being a big picture thinker coordinates nicely with my solo business.
 I may forget names, become easily distracted, struggle with phonics, can't recite details without a document or write perfectly - that is ok, it is just me.
 I now focus on my strengths - working backwards, setting goals, achieving results with efficiency, tackling challenges, identifying patterns and creative problem solving.

 Lastly, this journey has taught me the advantage of using technology for my learning gaps.
 I use technology to access information for managing parts of my life without having to remember.
 That has been a miracle.
 I use technology for storing unbelievable amounts of data with quick accessibility linking to documents and apps.
 When I started learning about tech in my twenties I was so excited.
 I immediately pictured the advantages of it helping me easily access detailed information which could be easily stored - something my brain has difficulty with.
 I knew instinctively that technology would be the part of my brain I didn’t have.
 That was exciting and incredibly hopeful for my future.

 - 0 comment

-- Tags: designer lisa ramos, handbag designer, Jewelry Designer, Roadshow Artist, starting a business, women entrepreneurs
+- Tags: Artist Blog, Artist Life, designer lisa ramos, handbag designer, Jewelry Designer, Roadshow Artist, starting a business, women entrepreneurs